acordeonl/network/README.md

-#acordeonl-GUI
+#acordeonl dialogs

-GUI elements used by acordeonl
+dialog elements used by acordeonl